-Maybe one day you notice the amount of stuff you’ve accumulated over the years is almost too much to fit that formerly spacious-looking place you call your home.
-Or perhaps you are the kind of person who regularly throws out junk and worn out or unwanted things.
-Even then, you might have too much clutter blocking out the features that you really like about your place.
+The amount of stuff you’ve accumulated over the years may have become too much to fit into that formerly spacious-looking place you call your home.
+Even if you are the kind of person who regularly throws out junk and worn out or unwanted things, you might have too much clutter blocking out the features that you really like about your place.
 To do something about the clutter, you make the decision to store everything you don’t want to throw out.
 You can now switch out your favorite furnishings and masterpieces between your house and storage unit whenever you want, according to your interior design impulses at that moment.
 The tough question, though, is how to decide what to keep at home and what to send to self storage to declutter your life.

 Here are some Decluttering Hints: